Cracking the crockery

 Thinking not once, not twice, that the journey to another kitchen, another family, had seen timely tales served up on blue grass platters, and in them, a whisper of other truths.

-How translating to taste that yellow-bright time.
+How tantalising the taste of that yellow-bright time.
 With what anticipation I pulled that plate from its packaging.

 How bland and one dimensional it looked upon my kitchen table.
 I did not see the emblems of the States.
 I did not see my tortured peas.